One of the busiest weekends for local Christmas tree farms

 "My wife and I like to bring the kids out, they get to cut down their owner tree, it's the experience of doing it," said Matt Rittmueller.

-Michigan is one of the top Christmas tree producing states and according to the Michigan Christmas Tree Association, about 25-30 million real Christas trees are sold across the United States each year.
+Michigan is one of the top Christmas tree-producing states and according to the Michigan Christmas Tree Association, about 25-30 million real Christmas trees are sold across the United States each year.